SoftwareArchitecture-L/45-projects/README.md

 2) root_other.txt

 This shows the core data in this paper, that is, the detection results of **root file** and **other file**.
-Among them, the first line shows the root file, and the second line shows the other file
+Among them, the first line shows the root file, and the second line shows the other file.

 ### Tool